PROMETHEUS AND CHIRON

 He left his bedside lamp on for the rest of the night.

 The next day at his job was dreadful for Tommy.
-He had not been in the best condition when starting work, so muscle aches and soreness now troubled him.
+He had not been in the best condition when starting work, so muscle aches and soreness now assailed him.
 His chronic pain was flaring, too, triggered and enhanced by the previous day’s activity.
 In addition, he had slept poorly, and his energy level was not good.
-This made the pain more prominent, and it also made the struggle through the day more trying.
+This made the pain more prominent, and it also made the struggle through the day more difficult.

 He took extra pills on more than one occasion, and as he looked ruefully into the bottle, he realized that he was going to have to buy some extras from somebody.
 He knew several people to whom he could reach out, and since he was getting paid daily, he would be able to afford it, but he was not happy.
 He always felt guilty when he took extra medicine.
 His doctor counseled against such things, warning him about increasing tolerance, the danger of overdose, and the fact that he could get in serious trouble for buying black market meds.
 Pain, however, was a taskmaster that could not readily be ignored, even by grown men who knew themselves to be tough.

 Tommy trudged from the bus to the train station at the end of that difficult day, his body aching despite his meds, and his mind almost a blank.
 He had started the morning thinking about his nightmare, but it had rapidly faded in response to the demands of labor and discomfort.
-As he stepped onto the train platform though, his newly purchased ticket in his hand, he found his eyes immediately drawn across the track, to the far end, to the smoking section.
+As he stepped onto the train platform, though, his newly purchased ticket in his hand, he found his eyes immediately drawn across the track, to the far end, to the smoking section.

 The woman was there, under her streetlamp, her form pale and emaciated in the broken dark of the early night.
-Tommy forced himself to continue in his current path, pulling a cigarette from his pack as he reached the end of the platform.
+Tommy forced himself to continue on his current path, pulling a cigarette from his pack as he reached the end of the platform.
 He tried not to look at the woman, but could not help paying attention out of the corner of his eye.
 She was shivering again, and her hands were in fists at her sides, but she was not clasping her gut as she had been before.
 Perhaps she was getting better, coming to the far end of her withdrawal.
 She certainly ought to be; it had been going on long enough.

 Tommy consciously forced himself to face away from her as he lit his cigarette, though it required a serious effort of will.
-For some reason, his gaze felt pulled in her direction, but that was not an urge he wanted to indulge.
+For some reason, his gaze felt pulled in her direction, but it was not an urge he wanted to indulge.

 As he drew his first drag, Tommy berated himself, calling himself a coward.
 Why was he frightened of a poor, desperate, homeless woman on a train platform?
 Because he had imagined her wreathed in shadow, a projection of his own fears?
 Because he had a nightmare about her?
 It was pathetic.
 Still, he kept his eyes away from the tracks.